The Big Reveal

 New developments in generative pre-trained transformer (GPT) technology extend uses of deep learning to produce text.
 This is a branch of machine learning/AI that has many potential uses and societal impacts.
 The project explores this using AI and AR as a creative space for collaboration between engineers and artists.

-We are interested in affording practitioners across these disciplines a space to learn by making something together, perceiving AI as a new space for creative writing in a multidimensional expressive space, and making something that might
+We are interested in affording practitioners across these disciplines a space to learn by making something together, perceiving AI as a new space for creative writing in a multidimensional expressive space, and making something that might offer the public an engaging way to experience and reflect on their space and the growing presence and impact of AI.

 The project envisages three elements, each with its own development stage.